fread-ink/emdebian-toolchain-mirror/README.md

 This is the toolchain required to build a working linux kernel for fread.
-Mirrored here in case the emdebian apt repositor goes down.
+Mirrored here in case the emdebian apt repository goes down.

 All of the .deb files in here are from: